A Hole in Your Heart: Is Something Missing?

 Therapy can help you find out the root of the problem.
 Then, your therapist will give you the tools you need to be able to start walking towards health again.

-The hole in your heart will create more holes in your heart
+The hole in your heart will just…create more holes in your heart

 No matter how hard you try to fill it, if you try to fill the hole in your heart with people, new clothes, or food, it won’t go away.

-The hole in your heart will keep leaving you feeling empty if you don’t start to fill it with love for yourself.
+The hole in your heart will keep leaving you feeling empty if you don’t start to fill it with love for yourself!
+Good self-esteem is the main engine that’ll make you feel good again and will allow those wounds to heal.